-Cabinet secretary says he ‘never told Boris Johnson’ Covid rules had been followed
+Boris Johnson ‘allowed party culture to continue’, committee evidence says

 MPs investigating whether Boris Johnson lied to the House of Commons have published their Partygate evidence – hours before the former prime minister appears before them in a hearing which could determine his political future.

-Among the new insights in the Privilege Committee’s “core bundle” of evidence is Simon Case, Mr Johnson’s cabinet secretary, saying he never told the prime minister that Covid rules were followed at gatherings in Downing Street during the pandemic.
+Among the new insights in the Privilege Committee’s “core bundle” of evidence is a No 10 official claiming that Mr Johnson “had the opportunity to shut down” lockdown gatherings in Downing Street but “allowed the culture to continue”.

+- Simon Case, Mr Johnson’s cabinet secretary, said he never told Mr Johnson Covid rules were followed.
+Jack Doyle, then-comms chief, said the same.

+- Dominic Cummings said it was “comical” Mr Johnson claimed to think a lockdown garden party was a work event.
+He said Mr Johnson “certainly knew it was a drinks party because I told him”.

-The privilege committe’s afternoon’s session with Mr Johnson is due to start at 2pm and could last four hours.
+The committee’s afternoon’s session with Mr Johnson is due to start at 2pm and could last four hours.

 Mr Johnson said he is “very much” looking forward to the televised grilling, after he insisted there was “no evidence” he intentionally misled parliament over parties in Downing Street during the pandemic.